Advertising Effectiveness Measurement

 The predominant creative testing model has been the custom pretest, which determines an ad’s effectiveness based on consumer responses before it airs.
 Another is custom post-testing, which provides periodic or continuous in-market research monitoring a brand’s performance, including brand awareness, brand preference, product usage and attitudes.

 Advertisers determine the top 10-20% of their ads in terms of planned media spend and have them pretested before they air.
 Some advertisers send finished art to the pretest, and others send concepts, unfinished art or animatics.
-The latter options don't provide a very accurate read, and all pretesting can be expensive and slow.
+All pretesting can be expensive and slow.
 Traditionally, a client will wait days, weeks or longer for results, meaning he may not have time to edit the pretested ads if problems are found.
 Major advertisers like Unilever and Procter & Gamble have both expressed concern that the current timeline and cost for ad testing doesn’t fit today’s needs.
 See this startling article in Net Imperative, “The end of testing?
-Unilever shakes-up market research in real-time world."
+Unilever shakes-up market research in real-time world.”

 The reason advertisers only test 20% of their advertising, and usually only TV or Video, is because their budget goes only so far.
 At the cost of pretesting and post-testing today, they can only test ads with the biggest planned media buys.
 Still, that leaves 80% of ads that are not tested.
 Since every ad, news story, social media post, etc. contributes to a company’s reputation, that’s a lot of risk.